-The Fender Stratocaster has been with us for a long time, since 1954 to be exact, and in that time frame it has become not only one of the most popular guitars, but also one of the most important pop culture symbols in the zeitgeist of the music industry.
+The Fender Stratocaster has been with us for a long time, since 1954 to be exact.
+In that time, it ‘s become not only one of the most popular guitars, but also one of the most important pop culture symbols in the zeitgeist of the music industry.

-Fender, and Squier, by proxy, make dozens of variations on the Stratocaster today.
-From bare bones entry level models, to custom shop guitars and reissues that cost tens of thousands of dollars.
-In this KillerGuitarRigs Review, we’ll be looking at the most affordable Fender branded version of the Strat, the Fender Player Stratocaster.
+Fender, and Squier by proxy, make dozens of variations on the Stratocaster today, ranging from bare-bones entry-level models to custom shop guitars and reissues that cost tens of thousands of dollars.
+In this KillerGuitarRigs Review, we’ll be looking at the most affordable Fender-branded version of the Strat, the Fender Player Stratocaster.

 The Player Strat is often compared to the likes of the Squier Classic Vibe series in terms of quality, so we really wanted to find out whether it justifies the proportionately steep jump up in price over the CV.
 Keep on reading to find out.

 Who Is This For?

 The Fender Player Stratocaster is the new name for the old Mexican Standard Strat.
 It’s a rock-solid guitar that works for every level of player, from beginners with a bit more money to spend to professional guitarists who need a reliable platform that doesn’t cost a lot to buy and maintain.